 Wealthy areas could also mean a higher likelihood of you getting sued.
 This is because rich people have the capital to pay for expensive lawsuits.
 Lawsuits can take a toll on you and your auto insurance company.
 If you live in an area with a high standard of living, you should expect your rates to be a little higher.

 How to Lower Your Rates

-There’s still hope to lower your rates if your residence is making them soar.
-You should consider using several methods at once to cheapen your costs.
+There’s still hope to lower your rates if the location of your residence is making them soar.
+You should consider using several methods at once to improve your costs.
 Here’s what you can do:

 - Shop around.
 You may be overpaying for coverage.
 It’s a smart idea to occasionally compare quotes from several companies to see if you’re getting the best deal.

 - Drive safely.
 Maintaining a safe driving record will keep your rates as low as possible.
 And if you can put together enough claims-free years, you could receive a discount.

 - Drive less.
 If possible, keeping your mileage to a minimum will result in a cheaper premium.
 You could even switch to pay-per-mile or telematics-based plan, so you only pay for what you need.

 - Move.
 This may sound extreme, but if you simply can’t afford what you’re currently paying, it might be smart to pack up and move.
 For instance, moving from an urban to a rural area can lower your rates by a wide margin.